ychuang789/labelapi/README.md

 ---

-These WEB APIs is built for the usage of RD2 data labeling tasks supporting users selecting models and rules to labeling the target range of data, and result sampling.
-There are four API in this project:
+These WEB APIs is built for the usage of data labeling tasks supporting users selecting models and rules to labeling the target range of data, and result sampling.
+There are four APIs in this project:

 1. create_task : According to the user defined condition, set up a task flow (labeling and generate production) and execute the flow
 2. task_list : return the recent executed tasks with tasks' information
-3. check_status : Input a task id to check the status and result (result table name) of the task
+3. check_status : Input a task id to check the status (label task status and generate product task status)
-4. sample_result : Input a task id with result table name, return a sampling dataset back.
+4. sample_result : Input a task id, return a sampling dataset back.

 The total flow in brief of `create_task` is that the API will query the database via conditions and information which place by users, label those data, and output the data to a target database storing by `source_id` .
 The progress and validation information will be stored in the table, name `state`, inside the user define output schema which will be automatically created at the first time that user call `create_task` API.